Task manager alternative

 Built for overwhelmed minds

-More structure
+More structure can become more pressure.

-When you are overwhelmed, a task manager can ask for the capacity you are missing — prioritize, categorize, estimate, schedule, review, maintain, catch up.
+When you are overwhelmed, a task manager can ask for the capacity you are missing: prioritize, categorize, estimate, schedule, review, maintain, catch up.

 It supports meaningful forward motion by protecting continuity first.
+That is enough to begin.

 FAQ